TAj-src/BPQ_7plus/README.md

 run find_7p before 7p_decode

-To get the mail imported, make sure your script matches the BPQMail import file
+To get the mail imported, make sure your script matches the BPQMail forward import file definition

-You will need the 7plus executable for your distro
+You will need the 7plus executable for your distro.
+I used 7pfbb_200.tgz (https://pc7x.net/archive/mirrors/pi8zaa/linux/fbb/tools/)